NeuroTech-Leuven/TheMindWitcher/README.md

 - Driver files to use during installation

 ## Installation and Usage
-The project requires a Windows installation to run its two main software components: the game and OpenVIBE, with python code to do all calculations and communication.
+The project requires a Windows installation to run its two main software components: the game and OpenVIBE, with Python code to do all calculations and communication.

 OpenVIBE requires a specific python version and is not compatible with a virtual environment.
 To be able to run all code, install [Python version 3.10.11](https://www.python.org/downloads/release/python-31011/) and edit your Windows environment variables to put this installation on top of your PATH.
 All dependencies for the project can then be installed with
 ```bash
 pip install -r requirements.txt
 ```

-With the right version of python installed, now install the latest version of [OpenVIBE](https://openvibe.inria.fr).
+With the right version of Python installed, now install the latest version of [OpenVIBE](https://openvibe.inria.fr).
 Next, install the game [The Witcher 3](https://www.thewitcher.com/pl/en/witcher3), which only officially runs on Windows.
 To be able to mod the game, execute
 ```bash
 python setup.py
 ```